sujanya-hub/SkinAura-Modular-Computer-Vision-System-for-Dermatological-Analysis-Recommendation/README.md

 ---

-## Current Limitations
+# Current Limitations

-- Dataset diversity can still be improved.
+- Dataset diversity can still be improved
-- No clinical or dermatological validation.
+- No clinical or dermatological validation
-- Recommendation engine is currently rule-based.
+- Recommendation engine is currently rule-based
-- Performance depends heavily on image quality and lighting conditions.
+- Performance depends heavily on image quality and lighting
-- The system is not optimized for extremely low-light or blurry images.
+- System is not optimized for blurry or extremely low-light images

 ---

-## Planned Improvements
+# Planned Improvements

 - Vision Transformer (ViT) integration
 - U-Net segmentation for localized analysis